philgentric/klik/README.md

 ### MIT License

-Klik license is MIT
+Klikr license is MIT

 ## Customizable look-and-feel

-Klik comes with a few look-and-feels, and they are customisable using CSS (Cascaded Style Sheets) like web pages.
+Klikr comes with a few look-and-feels, and they are customisable using CSS (Cascaded Style Sheets) like web pages.

 The CSS files and the icons are in src/main/resources, so you can create your own L&F!

 ## Drag & drop

-In Klik, you can Drag-and-Drop (almost) everything!
+In Klikr, you can Drag-and-Drop (almost) everything!

 In a Browser window: